Drillham, Queensland: History

+Settlement in Drillham commenced with three pastoral stations: Dulacca, Binbian and Wallan Creek.

 The town was established in 1878 to service the railway and was home to a camp for workers building the bridge over nearby Drillham Creek.
 Drillham Post Office opened by June 1910 (a receiving office had been open from 1895).
 The town and the creek were originally known as 'Delerium' due to the typhoid fever that struck this camp.

 Drillham Provisional School opened on 28 Aug 1899, becoming Drillham State School on 1 January 1909.